NexPlayer/Android-SDK/getting-started.md

 4. CEA 708 closed captions
 5. Web Video Text Tracks (WebVTT)

-### Selective Support for Text Caption Formats

-The NexPlayer SDK provides multiple different libraries related to text captions to support the different formats of captions possible in content.

-The following libraries are related to text captions and are located in the *libs* folder in your project:

-- libnexcal\_3gpp.so - include to support 3GPP timed text captions,
-- libnexcal\_closedcaption.so - include to support CEA 608 and CEA 708 closed captions,
-- libnexcal\_ttml.so - include to support TTML (CFF) timed text captions,
-- libnexcal\_webvtt.so - include to support WebVTT text tracks

-To reduce the size of an application apk, only include the libraries necessary for the caption format that will be supported in content.
-This means if content will only include WebVTT text tracks and not timed text or closed captions, the timed text (**libnexcal\_ttml.so** and **libnexcal\_3gpp.so**) and closed caption (**libnexcal\_closedcaption.so**) libraries can be safely deleted.

 ### Local Subtitles

 For subtitles, the path of the subtitle file or the URL to load the subtitle file should be passed to the player in the *smiPath* parameter of **NexPlayer.open** when content is opened.
 When streaming content contains subtitles however, this *smiPath* should be set to *null* to avoid undefined behavior.